retrixe/octyne/API.md

 HTTP 200 JSON body response with the token is returned on success, e.g. `{"token":"RCuRbzzSa51lNByCu+aeYXxoSeaO4HQgMJQ82gWqdSTPm7cHWCQxk7LoQEa8AIkiLBUQXCkkYF8gLHC3lOPfMVU4oU8rXGhQ1EB3VFP30VP2Dv7MG9clAsxuv2x+0jP5"}`

+---

 ### GET /logout

+Logout from Octyne.
+This invalidates your authentication token.

 **Response:**

 HTTP 200 JSON body response `{"success":true}` is returned on success.

+---

 ### GET /ott (one-time ticket)

+Provides you with a one-time ticket which can be used for authenticating with certain endpoints (see the s[Authentication](#authentication) section for more details).

 **Response:**

 HTTP 200 JSON body response with the ticket e.g. `{"ticket":"UTGA3Q=="}` is returned on success.
 This ticket is tied to your account, IP address, can be used for one request only, and will expire in 30 seconds.

+---

 ### GET /config